SebastianUrBonillaAglr/template-job-spring-java-gradle/README.md

 # template-spring-java-gradle
-Template for projects with spring and java using gradle
+Template for job projects with spring and java using gradle